fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 3. Majority of the countries belonging to this forum concentrated around Europe and their spending was proportional to their GDP (visualization displayed on map)
 4. Since 1970, there was a slow and steady increase in the spending of the majority of the economies proportional to their increase in GDP.
 5. Taking into account the cumulative spend of all the countries for the entire duration of the dataset, USA still was the single largest spender on pharmaceutical drugs followed by Japan, Germany, France, Italy, Mexico, and Canada.
+6. There exist a positive effect of countries on spending more or proportionaltely higher as their countries GDP (per capita) increased with regards to timely accessibility to medicine.
+7. Howeever, the negative connotation to this increased overall spening on pharmaceutical drugs of high income economies also is indicative of this society's undebatable reliance on over the counter medications as the decades have passed.
+This is an crucial and important observation that needs to be investigated by the health authoriries of these nations.

 ## Final Contribution from the team members:
 * Charlotte - Data cleaning, Presentation (google slides-50%)